-Eve Poole writes about leadership.
+Eve Poole is an expert in leadership.

 From her experience of working with thousands of leaders across the sectors and across the world, she knows that the work of a leader is not as easy as it’s made out to be.
 It is not the sort of thing you ‘become’ as the result of the right course or the right promotion.

+This inspired her to develop the idea of Leadersmithing: a movement that teaches leaders the tricks of the trade, so they can become masters in the craft of leadership.
 She believes that leadership is all about the day-to-day craft of gaining real experience in the critical incidents of leading, so leaders develop the muscle-memory to do it well.
 She uses this approach to help existing and aspiring leaders achieve their goals.

+From 2002, she taught leadership for Ashridge Business School.
 Eve is now the Third Church Estates Commissioner, and the Chairman of Gordonstoun School in Moray.